Welcome to today's edition of the Rush 24-7 podcast.

 The prestigious Limbaugh Institute for Advanced Conservative Studies are rollicking three hours of broadcast excellence.

-Straight ahead, phone number if you want to be on the program 800 282882, email address rush at EIB net.com.
+Straight ahead, phone number if you want to be on the program, 800-282-2882.

 I, your humble host, a simple little radio guy, was the subject of a full one hour of floor debate on the United States Senate yesterday.

-And this program, me and this program were the subject of a one hour floor debate on the floor of the United States Senate.
+And this program, me and this program, were the subject of a one-hour floor debate on the floor of the United States Senate.

 We have audio of highlights of that coming up in mere moments.

-But first, ladies and gentlemen, early this afternoon, the Speaker of the House, Denny Hastert, and the Senate Majority Leader Bill Frist will announce a bicameral investigation into the leak of classified information to the Washington Post regarding the black sites where high value Al Qaeda terrorists are being held and interrogated.
+But first, ladies and gentlemen, early this afternoon, the Speaker of the House, Denny Hastert, and the Senate Majority Leader Bill Frist will announce a bicameral investigation into the leak of classified information to the Washington Post regarding the black sites where high-value al-Qaeda terrorists are being held and interrogated.

-As I said the other day, I asked you a question, folks, what what of these two CIA stories actually poses the greater threat to national security?
+What of these two CIA stories actually poses the greater threat to national security?

 I have to tell you something.

-I think uh we we've discussed this.
+I think we've discussed this.

-But this piece that ended up in the uh Washington Post last week is far, far, far more serious than anything involving Wilson and Plain.
+But this piece that ended up in the Washington Post last week is far, far, far more serious than anything involving Wilson and Plain.

-The only reason that story is of any interest to anybody is that it's it's the forerunner to let's impeach Bush as far as the left and the media is concerned, but Frist and Hastert sent a letter to the respective chairman of the House and Senate intelligence committees today to be Pete Hookstra in the House and Pat Roberts, the chairman of the Select Committee on Intelligence in the Senate.
+But Frist and Hastert sent a letter to the respective chairman of the House and Senate intelligence committees today to be Pete Hookstra in the House and Pat Roberts, the chairman of the Select Committee on Intelligence in the Senate.

 Here's the letter.